PathwayCommons/guide/_workflows/rna_seq_to_enrichment_map_r_notebook/index.md

 <div class="alert alert-info">
-  This is an <a href="http://rmarkdown.rstudio.com/r_notebooks.html" target="_blank">R Notebook</a> companion to the pathway enrichment analysis workflow 'RNA-Seq to Enrichment Map'
+  This is an <a href="http://rmarkdown.rstudio.com/r_notebooks.html" target="_blank">R Notebook</a> companion to the pathway enrichment analysis workflow 'RNA-Seq to Enrichment Map'.
+This notebook and file dependencies are available for downloaded via the <i class="fa fa-download" aria-hidden="true"></i> link (top, right).
 </div>

 ## A. Overview